 I was a former developer.
 I wrote Visual Basic, VB.NET, ASP.NET, C# and Java code.
-I gave up that life almost 7 years ago when I realized that I was losing a lot of hair.
+I gave up that life decades ago when I realized that I was losing a lot of hair.
 I still write PowerShell and T-SQL code today but it’s not the same as when I was just a hard-core developer.

 With tight deadlines and features to release, the main goal of a developer is to “make something work” in preparation for release.
 That mindset is still prevalent in today’s development and programming culture.
 In fact, if you look at developer test cases, most of the things that are tested are focused on functionality.
 Bugs fixes are prioritized based on features that have the highest impact to customers or end users.
 And there’s nothing wrong with that.
 The goal is to ship features as quickly as possible.

 And then the application grows.
 What used to be a small application used by 25 users now becomes mission-critical.
 Performance start to matter.
 We throw in more hardware resources.
 Or move it to a virtualized platform so we can easily add more resources.
 We make it highly available – put it in a cluster or on a load balancer – anything to minimize downtime while making it fast.

 Does this sound familiar?
 Notice that everything done to the database at this point are all external.
 The rationale – development time is more expensive than hardware nowadays.
 So we don’t go back to the drawing board to redesign the application to scale.
 Adding a new column to a table is done because of a new feature request, not because we want to make it scalable and highly available.
 And I have been having this discussion with developers for years now.
 It’s not that they can’t do anything about it.
 It’s just that the organization’s priorities are more inclined towards selling more features.

 Data Types and Storage Structures Do Matter in HA/DR